gnaeus/EntityFramework.CommonTools/README.md

 // here AutoDetectChanges is enabled using (dbContext.WithoutChangeTracking())
 {
-    // inside this block AutoDetectChangesis disabled }
+    // inside this block AutoDetectChanges is disabled }
 // here AutoDetectChanges is enabled again
 ```